GodotVR/godot-xr-tools/_docs/movement/climbing.md

 First, the climbing function uses our [pickup function]({{ site.url }}/docs/pickable/) from the Pickup and throw system.
 You thus need to add the Pickup functions to both hands.

-Next you need to add the Climb movement function as a child to the XROrigin3D node, note that as with other movement functions this will add a PlayerBody node to your XROrigin3D node if it doesn't already exist.
+Next you need to add the Climb movement function as a child to the [XROrigin3D](https://docs.godotengine.org/en/stable/classes/class_xrorigin3d.html) node, note that as with other movement functions, this will add a PlayerBody node to your XROrigin3D node if it doesn't already exist.

 Your setup should now look like this: